Makin-Things/platinum-weather-card/README.md

 # Overview

 This is a fully customisble weather card with a graphical configuration.
 It has been patterned after the original Dark-Sky animated weather card (https://github.com/iammexx/home-assistant-config/tree/master/ui/darksky), and a forked variant, the BOM Weather Card (https://github.com/DavidFW1960/bom-weather-card).
 The aim is that this card is usable by people everywhere and be able to deal with your sensors no matter what integration(s) provides them.
-To get the most from the card you may need to look at what various weather integrations provide on top of the standard weather entity.
+To get the most from the card you may need to look at what various weather integrations provide in addition to the standard weather entity.

 ![Platinum Weather card](https://raw.githubusercontent.com/Makin-Things/platinum-weather-card/master/images/platinum-weather-card.png)